 By reading this legal information, you agree to release the author of any liability related to or arising from your use of this data.
 This post contains no legal advice.
 The legal status surrounding Delta 8 THC & Delta 10 THC is new and constantly changing.
 We continuously work hard to do our best to give you the most updated information.
-We recommend that you always check your current state’s laws or federal level hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in Nebraska.
+We recommend that you always check your current state’s laws or federal-level hemp laws before purchasing any industrial hemp-derived products (CBD, THC) in Nebraska.
 The data in this post is not intended to diagnose, treat, cure or give any medical advice.
-In any event, do your due diligence and always consult your health care practitioner’s advice, especially do if you are in doubt or are currently taking any prescription medications.
+In any event, do your due diligence and always consult your healthcare practitioner’s advice, especially if you are in doubt or are currently taking any prescription medications.
 Safer than sorry is always a great idea when consuming new products.

 You can find Delta 10 in most states, with a few exceptions.
-Because most D10 stems from hemp-derived material, it automatically goes under the 2018 farm bill and is legal per the federal law.
+Because most D10 stems from hemp-derived material, it automatically goes under the 2018 farm bill and is legal per federal law.

 Yes, it does!
 It’s a THC compound that does appear on drug tests, so you might not want to consume it if you have an upcoming test.

 To be safe, most stores will not sell any quality hemp-related products unless you are 21.